Yainer Diaz Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA among all MLB pitching staffs (3.89).
+- The Mariners' 3.85 team ERA ranks seventh across all league pitching staffs.

-- In his most recent appearance on Saturday, the right-hander tossed seven innings against the Tampa Bay Rays, allowing two earned runs while surrendering two hits.
+- In his most recent appearance on Sunday, the right-hander threw six innings against the Tampa Bay Rays, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.